jeanecard/HRCoreCountriesServices/README.md

 For Continuous Integration : https://fullcoreservices-ci.azurewebsites.net/swagger/index.html
 For Candiate Release : https://fullcoreservices-release.azurewebsites.net/swagger/index.html

+Update : My Azure free account is currently down how I need to pay for it now.
+It will coming soon ;-) and sorry for the temporary 403

 This project is integrated in Azure Dev ops for Continuous integration and Release and for continuous delivery.